-Southwest Alaska is at a crossroads.
+However, Southwest Alaska is at a crossroads.
 Geographic remoteness no longer protects the region from rapid change.
 Forces that have devastated wild salmon elsewhere around the world are now at work in Southwest Alaska.
 Private land development along rivers and lakes is the most pressing threat to salmon.
 Hundreds of private tracts, primarily Native allotments that until recently were used for hunting and fishing, are increasingly being converted to development.

-In order to safeguard this fragile region, the Fund, working in partnership with the Gordon and Betty Moore Foundation, Native corporations, and others launched the Southwest Alaska Salmon Habitat Initiative—a 10-year, multi-million dollar program to protect wild salmon and their habitat.
+In order to safeguard this fragile region, the Fund, working in partnership with the Gordon and Betty Moore Foundation, Native corporations and others, launched the Southwest Alaska Salmon Habitat Initiative—a 10-year, multi-million dollar program to protect wild salmon and their habitat.

-By 2013, with our partners, we have protected more than 104,000 acres in 102 highly strategic transitions.
+With our partners, we have protected more than 104,000 acres in 102 highly strategic transitions to date.

 Native village and regional corporations own extensive holdings in these areas, including large tracts often exceeding 100,000 acres.
 Collectively, private lands comprise about 4.5 million acres, or 11 percent, of the region.
 Over the next few years, protection of key habitats, a small percentage of these lands, will largely determine the long-term ecological health of Southwest Alaska.